This article contains major MCU spoilers

 Kamala has been associated with several superhero group rosters in Marvel Comics, including the Avengers, the New Avengers, the Champions, and the Secret Warriors, and has been a fan favorite character since she was first created back in 2013.

-Ted Lasso breakout Brett Goldstein just entered the MCU in a major way as Zeus’s son, Hercules!
+Ted Lasso breakout Brett Goldstein entered the MCU in 2022 in a major way as Zeus’s son, Hercules!
 Thor: Love and Thunder’s mid-credits scene provided the backdrop for Hercules to be sent on a mission by his wounded father: strike fear into our hearts on behalf of all the gods who feel they have become a joke to those who once worshipped them without question.

 Although this Brett-shaped spin on the Hercules myth currently feels like he has MCU antagonist vibes, he’s a long-time Avenger in Marvel Comics, and has had a friendly rivalry with Thor.
 Nevertheless, the pair clashing could make for a formidable fifth entry into the God of Thunder’s franchise.
 Just the thought of Chris Hemsworth and Mr. Goldstein flexing muscles and barbs at each other has got us reserving tickets in advance!